mercurymedia/elm-smart-select/README.md

 ```

 5. View the select.
-Call `Select.view`. **_Note:_** The `view` functions for each of the modules expect slightly different arguments from one another.
+Call `SingleSelect.view`. **_Note:_** The `view` functions for each of the modules expect slightly different arguments from one another.
 Please refer to the relevant module documentation for further information.

 ```elm
 view : Model -> Html Msg